muritane/generative-constraint-principle/README.md

 Its existence implies that some process was capable of producing it.

-However, generation is not arbitrary.
+However, generation is never arbitrary.

-Every generator possesses constraints.
+Every generator is constrained.

 Therefore: